 Hiring A Mover At The Right Time Can Save You Money

+Hiring A Mover At The Right Time Can Save You Money.
 Moving anytime of year is difficult, but if you have a flexible schedule and are not on a specific timeline, there are several factors to consider when deciding when to move.
 Keep in mind that these factors could also be part of a negotiation deal with your employer if you are being relocated or if starting a new position.

 The Ideal Time

-If you could choose any time of the year to move, I’d suggest spring or late fall – times when it’ll be easier to find and hire the best moving company and when rental companies are not charging the highest rates.
+If you could choose any time of the year to hire a mover, I’d suggest spring or late fall – times when it’ll be easier to find and hire the best moving company and when rental companies are not charging the highest rates.
 In addition, weekend rates tend to be highest, both for truck rental agencies and moving companies.
 The times to avoid are weekends, the first of each month and summer, when moving is at its peak.
 Of course, most of us have other considerations, such as kids, spouses, jobs, school and a myriad of other reasons why picking our move date is difficult.
 Here are some considerations that most people face.

 If you have children at home, it is best to work around the school calendar.
 Summer is an ideal time, as children have completed another grade and have said their goodbyes to school friends.
 Planning to move directly following the end of school, however, does not give your child time to adapt to the idea of moving, to say goodbye to neighborhood friends and their home.
 When setting the date, allow a few weeks at the new destination for children to unpack and meet new neighborhood friends.
 They will be better prepared for the school year if they have time to make their new house their home.
 Too much change can be detrimental to performance and emotional well-being.